tensorflow/mlir-hlo/stablehlo/docs/spec.md

 // %result: [0xFF800000, 0x7F800000, 0x7FFFFFFF, 0.0, 1024.0, 0x7F800000]
 ```

-## reduce_scatter
+### reduce_scatter

-### Semantics
+#### Semantics

 ![](images/spec/reduce_scatter.svg)

-Within each process group in the StableHLO grid, performs reduction, using
+Within each process group in the StableHLO process grid, performs reduction,
-`computations`, over the values of the `operand` tensor from each process,
+using `computations`, over the values of the `operand` tensor from each process,
 splits the reduction result along `scatter_dimension` into parts, and scatters
 the split parts between the processes to produce the `result`.

-The operation splits the StableHLO grid into `process_groups` as follows:
+The operation splits the StableHLO process grid into `process_groups` as
+follows:

 * `channel_id <= 0` and `use_global_device_ids = false`,
   `cross_replica(replica_groups)`.